dotnet/docfx/Documentation/tutorial/intro_template.md

 If a *Preprocessor* has no corresponding *Renderer*, it still needs to be executed.
 For example, to run [`exports.getOptions` function](#function-signature), it should be named as `<document_type>.tmpl.js`.

 ### Syntax for *Preprocessor*
 *Preprocessor*s are JavaScript files following [ECMAScript 5.1](http://www.ecma-international.org/ecma-262/5.1/) standard.
-The Template System uses [Jint](https://github.com/sebastienros/jint) as JavaScript Engine, and provides several additional functions for easy debugging and integration.
+The template system uses [Jint](https://github.com/sebastienros/jint) as JavaScript Engine, and provides several additional functions for easy debugging and integration.

 #### Module
 *Preprocessor* leverages the concept of *Module* as similar to the [Module in Node.js](https://nodejs.org/dist/latest-v6.x/docs/api/modules.html).
 The syntax of Module in *Preprocessor* is a *subset* of the one in Node.js.
 The advantage of the Module concept is that the *Preprocessor* script file can also be run in Node.js.